-Rating: 0.5 out of 5.
-While it appears genuine, this is still a scam.
+Rating: 0.5 While it appears genuine, this is still a scam.

 The Bonus Busters starts off with no slick sales videos, pictures of flashy cars and summer homes, or fake customer testimonials.
 In fact, you get very little in the way of traditional sales drivel.
 The only exception to this rule is the rather lengthy sales page, which goes on and on and on about The Bonus Busters and how you can earn easy money using this system.

 The entire sales spiel for this system is typed out on a single very long sales page, and you must scroll through the content in full to understand what its creator, Alex Goldman, is asking you to do.

 What is The Bonus Busters?

 Alex describes The Bonus Busters describes as a kind of magic show trick.
 In brief, you deposit your money at a binary options trading brokerage that pays bonuses on deposits.
 That brokerage then doubles your money and- poof!
 Your money has magically doubled.

 You then withdraw your doubled money after 30 days.

 Now, if you’ve followed my past posts on I’ve Tried That, you know I don’t recommend accepting broker bonuses because you typically need to trade 30-40 times the initial deposit amount- plus the bonus amount- to be able to withdraw your funds.
 By that time, you’re very likely to have lost both your initial deposit and the bonus to bad trades.